Probing Heavy Dark Matter in Red Giants: Introduction

 During the main sequence, hydrogen fusion in the stellar core gradually builds up an innermost region composed almost entirely of helium.
 Since helium fusion requires significantly higher densities and temperatures, the helium core cannot burn its fuel and remains inert.
 As the helium core contracts under gravity, the surrounding shell of hydrogen around the core becomes hotter and denser to ignite hydrogen burning at an increasingly rapid rate.
 The resulting outward pressure causes the stellar envelope to expand and cool to make the star redder and more luminous as a transition into the RG branch (RGB) on the Hertzsprung–Russell (HR) diagram.
-As the degenerate core continues to grow due to hydrogen burning, its temperature rises.
-Once the core temperature reaches approximately $10^8\,\mathrm{K}$, helium fusion explosively occurs through the triple-alpha process: ${}^4_2\mathrm{He} + {}^4_2\mathrm{He} \to {}^8_4\mathrm{Be} + \gamma$, followed by ${}^8_4\mathrm{Be} + {}^4_2\mathrm{He} \to {}^{12}_6\mathrm{C} + \gamma$.
+Driven by hydrogen burning, the helium-rich core grows in mass, so that its density and temperature increase and electron degeneracy develops.
+Once the core temperature reaches approximately $10^8\,\mathrm{K}$, a thermonuclear runaway occurs through the triple-alpha process: ${}^4_2\mathrm{He} + {}^4_2\mathrm{He} \to {}^8_4\mathrm{Be} + \gamma$, followed by ${}^8_4\mathrm{Be} + {}^4_2\mathrm{He} \to {}^{12}_6\mathrm{C} + \gamma$.
 This violent event, known as the helium flash, releases enough energy to lift the degeneracy of the core, halting the runaway and leading to a stable phase of core helium burning.
 The star subsequently settles onto the horizontal branch (HB) in the HR diagram.
 In standard stellar evolution, the core mass at the moment of helium ignition is a robust and well-predicted quantity.
-This makes the luminosity at the tip of the red giant branch (TRGB) a powerful candle for distance measurements.
+Indeed, current stellar evolution models yield TRGB luminosities that closely match available observations \cite{Straniero:2020iyi}.
 Hence, any deviations from this prediction, such as premature (or delayed) helium flash induced by an extra heating~\cite{Lopes:2021jcy,Dessert:2021wjx,Hong:2024ozz} (or cooling~\cite{Raffelt:1996wa,Capozzi:2020cbu,Li:2023vpv,Dolan:2023cjs}) mechanism, can leave observable imprints on stellar populations, especially in globular clusters.